aberrator9/tombstone-generator/README.md

 Generate a tombstone for your own virtual gravesite.
 Refresh the page to generate a new phrase.

+This was my first web project!
+See the live version here: https://aberrator9.github.io/tombstone-generator/

 # Ideas to expand
 - Add phrase generation button or keystroke.
 - Add name field and gender selector.